MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/data-landing-zone.md

 > [!TIP]
 > In the case where you've chosen not to implement a data agnostics engine, for ingesting once from operational sources, or complex connections aren't facilitated in the data agnostics engine, you would create a data application which is source aligned.
 For more information, see [Data applications (source-aligned)](data-application-source-aligned.md)

-For more information on how to onboard data products, see [Data management and analytics scenario data products in Azure](./data-landing-zone-data-products.md).
+For more information on how to onboard data products, see [Cloud-scale analytics data products in Azure](./data-landing-zone-data-products.md).

 ## Visualization